 - First-Party Benefits – These benefits account for your current and future medical bills, lost wages, and lost income opportunity if you are unable to work for a long period of time.
 They also provide a daily stipend to pay for help with household chores that are difficult or impossible to complete in the aftermath of your accident.

 - Third-Party Benefits – These benefits include non-economic losses for things like pain and suffering and decreased quality of life in the event that the accident causes permanent impaired bodily function, disfigurement, or death.

 While dealing with the insurance company should be the least of your worries, there are plenty of instances in which insurance companies make it difficult to get your settlement amount or just stop making payments altogether.
 A Detroit pedestrian injury attorney will know how to stand up to the insurance company so you get every penny you’re owed.

-Contact a Detroit Pedestrian Accident Attorney
+Contact a Pedestrian Accident Attorney in Detroit, MI

 No matter how severe your accident was, there is hope.
 A qualified injury attorney will help you pursue compensation effectively, place an appropriate value on your claim, and get justice.

 To get started, contact a pedestrian accident lawyer in Detroit with Christensen Law by calling 248-206-2500 or filling out the online contact form below.